Fifth Avenue Coach Company’s double-decker bus.

 An iconic fixture in London, double-decker buses are known for their European charm.
-But in the early to mid-20th century, they were also a common sight around Manhattan (a few of which were probably on display at the NYC Transit Museum’s 2013 Bus Festival).
+But in the early to mid-20th century, they were also a common sight around Manhattan.
 Manufactured by the Fifth Avenue Bus Company, these double-decker buses provided transportation along the length of Fifth Avenue.
 They were eventually taken off the roads due to a lack of competition in the United States to improve the design and mechanics of double decker buses.

 The two-tiered buses made a brief reappearance in 1976, when the MTA purchased eight buses from British company Leyland to be used in a pilot program.
 But like their predecessors, these buses experienced mechanical problems.
 Other problems cited were the cumbersome height of the double-deckers, causing them to bump into branches along Riverside Drive and to run into traffic lights.
 After a short two years, they were taken off the road once again.